Vgaurav01/chatbot-task/README.md

 ## Bonus points!
 If you can it would be great if you could achieve this as well:
-- Let's send only send **one** (final) quantity to ChatGPT (instead of just including the multiple values from the CSV, or sending (parts of) CSV file contents), by doing all the data filtering in pandas.
-Let LLMs help you choose the values by which to filter the CSVs in pandas.
-This may require at least two LLM prompts to be sent to answer each question (one before filtering and one after).
+- Instead of sending multiple values or parts of the CSV file contents to ChatGPT, send only the final result.
+- Use pandas to handle all data filtering from the CSV files.
+- To determine the values for filtering, seek guidance from the LLMs.
+- Answering each question may necessitate at least two prompts to the LLM: one before the data filtering and another after.